 During the decade after the trail was first conceived, a committee dedicated to making this idea a reality obtained grants to produce a master plan, right-of-way survey, detailed base map, and updated wetlands mapping.
 At a 2011 public meeting at the Ipswich Town Hall, a group of Argilla Road homeowners raised objections, citing “environmental concerns” while another stated that she “would not want to see more cyclists on the road since I already see too many cars.”
 Another resident expressed concerns that the trail would “go through people’s living rooms.”

 Although the proposal has been sidelined for several years, any reconstruction of Argilla Road should be built to accommodate the trail in the future.

 The US DOT recommends a travel lane width of 9′ to 12′ for rural roadways, as shown in the graph below.
-For additional information, contact Frank Ventimiglia, Ipswich Public Works, at 978-356-6612 or by email at firstname.lastname@example.org.
+For additional information or to register your opinion about the projects, contact Frank Ventimiglia, Ipswich Public Works, at 978-356-6612 or by email at email@example.com.

 TOWN OF IPSWICH TRANSPORTATION POLICY

 The Ipswich Community Development Plan, adopted at Town Meeting in 2003 includes the following:

 Support non-automotive transportation modes including cycling and walking.
 As part of this policy, the Community Development Plan recommends the development of additional trails and sidewalks as well as efforts to support bicycling.

 Provide viable non-automobile modes of transportation for Ipswich residents and workers.

 a) Provide residents and visitors with transportation alternatives by providing safe and accessible sidewalks, crosswalks, and other pedestrian amenities.